 - An archive page with all the content

-- Email marketing platform for messaging my subscribers
+- Email marketing platform for messaging our subscribers

-I decided to design the sign-up page with Generate Press, my theme builder of choice for a native WordPress feel.
-Since I want The 20 Percent content to live alongside everything else in our blog, I created a WordPress category that houses the newsletter archive.
+We decided to design the sign-up page with Generate Press, our theme builder of choice for a native WordPress feel.
+Since we wanted our newsletter content to live alongside everything else in our blog, we created a WordPress category that houses the newsletter archive.

-For our email marketing platform, I decided to stick with Mailchimp.
-I find it a bit slow and clunky, but it’s predictable, and it somehow is the only email marketing platform I’ve stuck with throughout the years.
+For our email marketing platform, we decided to stick with Mailchimp.
+We find it a bit slow and clunky, but it’s predictable, and it somehow is the only email marketing platform we have stuck with throughout the years.

-In the end, I opted in for the fantastic Gravity Forms plugin.
-It allowed me to spin up a good-looking and fully functional sign-up page.
+In the end, we opted for the Gravity Forms plugin.
+It allowed us to spin up a good-looking and fully functional sign-up page.
 Moreover, it’s a useful plugin to use throughout the site.

-Last but not least, I thought about replicating Substack’s membership functionality using Memberful.
-Still, since I am not keen on implementing paid newsletter tiers, I decided against it.
-The current functionality just works, and I am happy to continue with it.
+Last, we thought about replicating Substack’s membership functionality using Memberful.
+Ultimately, we decided against it since we are not keen on implementing paid newsletter tiers.
+The current functionality works, and we’re happy to continue with it.

-I have to admit that moving The 20 Percent to Mailchimp (and also posting it on the blog) doesn’t sound like a two-month project at first.
-But once you start doing it, the level of detail that goes into every little aspect of the project snowballs.
+Moving a newsletter from Substack to WordPress doesn’t sound like a big project at first glance.
+But once you begin, the level of detail that goes into every aspect of the project snowballs.